You are here

 Running on empty

-In fact, until a few years ago, Ibiza was entirely reliant on a couple of dozen aquifers (natural underground reservoirs) for its entire water supply.
+Until a few years ago, Ibiza was entirely reliant on a couple of dozen aquifers (natural underground reservoirs) for its entire water supply.
 That may once have been enough to cater to the island's residents, but it is far from sufficient to cope with the millions of visitors who come here, almost all of them in the summer months.
-Over time, the aquifers have become overused and depleted and, what's more, more than half of them are now contaminated with sea water.

 Cutting consumption